iangreenleaf/talks/async_javascript/slides/slides.markdown

 Notes:

 This is, I think, the next most common situation you'll run into.
-You have more than one asynchronous operations, and you want to run them in parallel, because that's the whole point of having them be asynchronous.
+You have more than one asynchronous operation, and you want to run them in parallel, because that's the whole point of having them be asynchronous.

 But here's the problem: you need to wait until they're *all* finished, and then you need to do something with the combined results of all the operations.